akstraw/PokerAI/README.md

 C++ Poker Implementation that uses multithreading to train the AI against itself.
 The AI uses a decision tree like structure to store weights.
 These weights are used to calculate what decision the AI should make in a particular situation._

-## Members:
-List each team member along with a short description of their responsibility.

-1. Alec Straw - _C++ machine learning_

 ## Instructions:
 The C++ code stores players or computer players in a list.
 Main creates many games in a loop so when it is run it will play many games simultaneously against itself._